mendix/docs/howto40/set-up-a-listen-target-for-a-data-view.md

 ---
 ## Description

 This section describes how to configure a listen target for a data view.
 This allows a data view to show information about the object being selected in a data grid in the same form.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9699362).

 ## Instructions